Pages

 'We take you now to the bus station in Huayaquillas because no bus station in Tumbes,' he said, pointing to the timetables.

-What?
-He swung around again, wrapping his elbow around the back of the seat.
-He ignored me when I asked about the bus station and grew animated once more about his relatives in Canada and how much he missed them and wanted to see them.
-The driver was silent, but as we were turning on to the highway he rolled down his window and went 'hack-tu' and spat a gob the size and consistency of a jawbreaker out the window.
+He ignored me when I asked about the no bus station business and grew animated once more about his relatives in Canada and how much he missed them and wanted to see them.
+The driver was silent, but as the car gained speed and turned on to the highway he rolled down his window and went 'hack-tu' and spat a gob the size and consistency of a jawbreaker out the window.
 Watching it soar through the air, my spirits sank and I knew I was in trouble because would a real taxi driver with a real fare do something as disgusting?

 'But I've been told there was a bus station in Tumbes and that's where I want to go.'
 The fellow shrugged and said I was wrong.